MarcusP-P/WindowsInstall/README.md

 * `TaskStages`: [optional] an array of task stages.
 At the end of each stage, the script will exit.
 	* `StageNumber`: [required] the number of this stage.
 		These are executed in ascending numerical order, starting with zero.
 If there is a missing stage, we will load the next highest number.
 At the moment, the script processes each script sequentially
+	* `StartMessage`: [optional] a message to display at the start of this stage
-	* `FinishMessage`: [optional] Message to display at the end of the stage, before exiting.
+	* `FinishMessage`: [optional] Message to display at the end of the stage.
 If this is missing, a default message will be displayed.
+	* `FinishAction`: [optional] actions to take at the end of the set of stages.
+If not specified, `continue` is assumed.
+		* `reboot`: Reboot at the end of the stage, after the user has hit enter
+		* `exit`: Exit the script.
+It will need to be re-started manually
+		* `continue`: continue onto the next stage
 	* `Tasks`: [optional] an array of tasks
 		* `Type`: [required] which can be one of the following:
 			* `microsoftStore`: install a Microsoft Store app